rssinghji/sittercity/src/Readme.md

     ● All payment dates must fall within the year being processed.
     ● All payment dates must be made during a standard working week; e.g. Monday through Friday.
     ● Any payment date that falls on a weekend should be made on the preceding Friday.
     ● Any payment date that falls on a public holiday should be made on the preceding Friday, unless the public holiday is a Friday.
     ● If the public holiday is a Friday then the payment should be made on the first preceding day that is not a public holiday or weekend.
-    ● Each payment date must be printed to the command line in the following format; Monday, January 1,      2018 and include a trailing new line.
+    ● Each payment date must be printed to the command line in the following format; Monday, January 1 2018 and include a trailing new line.

 ### Pay By Frequency

-    ● ~~There must be one payment only per calendar month.
-No calendar month should have less or more than     one payment.~~ ● If the payment date falls on a weekend, and the preceding available day is outside of the current      month, then the payment should be made on the first available day after the current date.
+    ● ~There must be one payment only per calendar month.
+No calendar month should have less or more than one payment.~ ● If the payment date falls on a weekend, and the preceding available day is outside of the current month, then the payment should be made on the first available day after the current date.
     ● Payment frequency options are:
         1. "1 week"
         2. "2 week"